I love writing books, not just because they became a source of income, but because they connected me with creative and imaginative people.

-I mingled with some great local writers, created author events and writing competitions to help others achieve their goals.
-I made meaningful connections, not only with aspiring writers but with best-selling novelists, publishers and editors based in the UK.
+I connected with great local writers, created author events and writing competitions in order to help others achieve their goals.
+I made meaningful connections, not only with aspiring writers but with best-selling novelists, publishers and editors in the UK.

 Goals and achievements.

-Finally, I confidently (well almost confidently) published my first book after more than a year of solid research and writing.
+I published my first book after more than a year of solid research and writing.

-A year after its publication my book reached classic kindle bestselling rank in Historical Fiction categories multiple times.
-My initial target was to sell 100 books in one year, (a target I initially thought was impossible and just a ‘never gonna happen‘ pipe dream.)
+One year after its publication The Last Gift reached bestseller rank in a few Historical Fiction categories.
+My initial target was to sell 100 books in one year, (a target I thought was impossible and just a ‘never gonna happen‘ pipe dream.)

-I couldn’t have been happier than when my physical paperbacks were deposited in the University of Oxford, University of Cambridge, the National Library of Scotland and Trinity College in Dublin.
+I couldn’t have been happier than when my physical paperbacks were deposited in the major universities and libraries.

 My focus in helping others.